gobbyo/kinetic-display/docs/userguide/websettings.md

 # User Guide - Web Service and Settings

 The Kinetic Display features a built-in web service that allows you to easily configure and personalize your display using any device with Wi-Fi and a web browser.
-This guide will walk you through connecting to the display's Wi-Fi access point, accessing the web-based settings page, and understanding each available setting.

-## Why Adjustable Settings Matter

 Having adjustable settings for your kinetic display offers several advantages:

 - **Personalization:** Tailor the display's schedule, time format, temperature units, and digit style to match your preferences and environment.
 - **Convenience:** Make changes from your phone or computer without needing to reprogram or physically access the device.